This statement applies to content published on the following websites:

 These websites are run by Nottinghamshire Healthcare NHS Foundation Trust and are designed to be used by as many people as possible.
-The text should be clear and simple to understand.
 You should be able to:

 - zoom in up to 300% without problems

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software

 - use most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 We’ve also making the website text as simple as possible to understand.

 Visitors to our site who wish to access information in other languages may wish to use the website translation tool built into their browser of choice.